St Paul's Church and Centre, Norton Lees, Sheffield

 Originally built between 1875 and 1877, St Paul's was much altered to meet the needs of an expanding congregation in 1935 when C. B. Flockton added broad North and South aisles.
-The recent phase of redevelopment, 2006–7, has just been completed.
-The church pews have been removed and replaced with modern chairs, and other rooms, such as the vestry, have been modernised for use as community rooms.
+The most recent phase of redevelopment was undertaken in 2006–7 when the church pews were removed and replaced with modern chairs, and other rooms, such as the vestry, were modernised for use as community rooms.